jdchristensen/shinestacker/README.md

 **The following note is only relevant if you download the application as compressed archive from the [release page](https://github.com/lucalista/shinestacker/releases).**

-The system security protection prevent to run applications downloaded from the web from developers that don't hold an Apple Developer Certificate.
+The macOS system security protection prevent to run applications downloaded from the web that come from developers that don't hold an Apple Developer Certificate.

 In order to prevent this, follow the instructions below: